privly/privly-chrome/privly-applications/development.md

 **Extension Apps**

 Many platforms allow the developer to make same-origin requests to a content server.
 Your application should put in place proper precautions to prevent a URL attack.
 For instance, when an extension injects an application into the context of a social network, the URL may be tied to a server which does not expect your application's requests.
-This is a potentially potent attack similar to XSS.
+This is a potentially potent attack similar to cross site scripting.
 You can mitigate it by requiring the content server to affirm its support for your injectable application in the initial get request.
 The best way to do this is to have data in the get request's response that affirms app support.

 **Mobile Apps**